Coyote magazine - Authors

 Lana Pasic

-Lana is a youth research and policy officer at the EU-Council of Europe youth partnership.
-She has been working in the development sector since 2007, in the area of civic activism and youth participation, and she has worked and consulted with a number of local and international NGOs, research institutes and international organisations in Europe and internationally.
+Lana is a youth research and policy manager at the Youth Partnership.
+She coordinates the research pillar of the Youth Partnership and works on youth participation, gender, social inclusion and sustainability.
+Lana has worked with numerous local and international NGOs, research institutes and international organisations in Europe and internationally.

 Articles: